Alexeibeuno/Resources/Instructions on saving papers.md

 1. Please follow a naming conventions of paper number seperated by a "-" paper name seperated by a "-" authors of the papers seperated by "-" then 'TRUE' if paper has been read and 'FALSE' if you are yet to read the full paper.

 2. All papers must be stored in a folder named papers.

+3. Any blog or atricle referenced must be updated in the file - "links_updated.csv"